solomonboundy1/HobbyWebApplication/README.md

 To run the automation tests, do the same

 ### Unit Tests
-We use JUnit for testing units.
+I use JUnit for testing units.

 Unit tests test the functionality of an individual method of a class, if the method is not working correctly you will see a red bar and an error along side a message within the console outlining the issue.
 Using the 'assertEquals' method, we are able to compare the outcome of the first argument within the parenthesis to the second argument, ensuring that they output the same outcome.